Indonesian Rudraksha 108-Bead Mala — Highland Seed Bracelet & Necklace for Daily Practice

 Care

 Keep away from prolonged water exposure and perfume.
-Wipe with a dry soft cloth if needed.
-The natural darkening of the beads over time is normal and expected — it is a sign of regular handling, not wear.
+Wipe with a dry soft cloth.
+The natural darkening of the beads over time is normal — it is a sign of regular handling, not wear.

 Your order is carefully prepared and on its way within 1–3 business days.